NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

 ```
 *src/server/model/genome.py*

-We've got a super class *Neuron*, which defines 2 only parameters that are same for all neurons, intertnal, inputs and outputs. other child classes define only function inputs.
+We've got a super class *Neuron*, which defines 2 only parameters that are same for all neurons, internal, inputs and outputs. other child classes define only function inputs.

 ```python
 class Sensor(Neuron):